cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * `pkI` - The initiator's public key (optional; default value `zero(Npk)`)

-Receivers SHOULD validate the sender-provided encapsulated key for correctness.
-For example, when using a DH-based KEM, the responder should check that the ephemeral key `pkE` is valid, i.e., a point on the corresponding curve and part of the correct prime-order subgroup.
+Senders and receivers SHOULD validate public keys for correctness.
+For example, when using a DH-based KEM, the sender should check that the receiver's key `pkR` is valid, i.e., a point on the corresponding curve and part of the correct prime-order subgroup.
+Similarly, the receiver should check that the sender's ephemeral key `pkE` is valid.
 See {{kem-ids}} for discussion related to other KEMs.

 The `psk` and `pskID` fields MUST appear together or not at all.
 That is, if a non-default value is provided for one of them, then